Animal Laws

 Dogs at Large :

 Animals must be kept under control for their own protection and to preserve the public’s health and safety.
 Dogs, found off the owner’s or keeper’s property are called “strays” and may be impounded.
 The owner or keeper may also be fined.
-To learn more visit Douglas County Resolution 019-029
+To learn more, please read over Douglas County Resolution 019-029

 Dog owners are in violation of this law if they fail to properly control or allow a dog to run at large in the county.
 This ordinance does not apply in designated parks where dogs are permitted to run off leash.